 So, in a nutshell, these are the steps:

-- Three nights of nursing your baby but laying back down to sleep while still awake.
+- The first three nights: Nursing your baby but laying back down to sleep while still awake.
 Comfort your baby with soft and calm talking, stroking over the head or patting the back.
 Whatever makes your baby comfortable.

-- Three nights of not nursing at all.
+- Following three night: Three nights of not nursing at all.
 Comfort your baby back to sleep, pick it up, talk calm and soft.
 Explain why there is no more milk and that you understand the frustration.

-- Four nights of comforting your baby but NOT picking up at all.
+- Last few nights: Four nights of comforting your baby but NOT picking up at all.
 Help your baby to learn self-soothing.